no-1-of-gamza/Gamza_Scanner/Readme.md

 ---
 ## How to Use
 1. Download all files in repository
-2. Unzip this project folder and Run File is "Gamza_Scanner.py"
+2. Unzip this project folder and Run "Gamza_Scanner.py"
 3. Please Pip install requirements before run this Scanner
 ```python
 pip install -r requirements.txt